Akamiblade1297/cli-chat/README.md

 ## Is that really secure?

 Yes.
-It's using Elliptic Curve Diffie-Hellman Ephemeral(ECDHE) Algorithm for exchanging Session Key, HKDF-SHA256 diveration and AES256 for encrypting all messages.
+It's using ECDHE Algorithm for exchanging Session Key, HKDF-SHA256 diveration and AES-256 for encrypting all messages.
 It is commonly used in websites.

-Since I can't obtain a trusted CA signature, I use Password to generate a key using pbkdf2, that is used generate MACs for public keys.
+Since I can't obtain a trusted CA signature, I use Password to generate a key using PBKDF2, that is used generate MACs for public keys.
 That way, if MITM Attack happens, they wouldn't be able to generate new MAC without having a key.

 ---